Religious security summit held at Capitol

 Events like today’s are a refresher on how to handle potentially dangerous situations.

 “It’s good to know who to reach out to.
-It’s good to reinforce what we’re doing and to make sure that our policies are in place,” said Jenn Ross, president, and CEO of the Jewish Federation of Greater Harrisburg.
+It’s good to reinforce what we’re doing and to make sure that our policies are in place,” said Jenn Ross, the president and CEO of the Jewish Federation of Greater Harrisburg.

 Local and federal law enforcement agencies say it’s important to stay vigilant, and if you see something, say something.